billwiliams/NLP/parts_of_speech/README.md

 The last dictionary we compute is the `tag_counts` dictionary.
 - The key is the tag
 - The value is the number of times each tag appeared.

+<a name='3'></a>
+# Part 3: Viterbi Algorithm and Dynamic Programming

+We implement the Viterbi algorithm which makes use of dynamic programming.
+Specifically, We use the two matrices, `A` and `B` to compute the Viterbi algorithm.

+* **Initialization** - In this part we initialize the `best_paths` and `best_probabilities` matrices that we will be populating in `feed_forward`.
+* **Feed forward** - At each step, we calculate the probability of each path happening and the best paths up to that point.
+* **Feed backward**: This allows us to find the best path with the highest probabilities.

+<a name='3.1'></a>
+## Part 3.1:  Initialization

+We start by initializing two matrices of the same dimension.

+- best_probs: Each cell contains the probability of going from one POS tag to a word in the corpus.

+- best_paths: A matrix that helps you trace through the best possible path in the corpus.